 The original Salk News article can be read here.
 Copyright 2021 Salk Institute for Biological Studies

 In structural biology, some molecules are so unusual they can only be captured with a unique set of tools.
 That’s precisely how a multi-institutional research team led by Salk scientists defined how antibodies can recognize a compound called phosphohistidine—a highly unstable molecule that has been found to play a central role in some forms of cancer, such as liver and breast cancer and neuroblastoma.
 These insights not only set up the researchers for more advanced studies on phosphohistidine and its potential role in cancer, but will also enable scientists to manipulate the shape and atomic makeup of the antibodies’ binding sites in order to design ever more efficient antibodies in the future.
-The study, using data obtained at three U.S. Department of Energy x-ray light sources including the Advanced Photon Source, was published in the Proceedings of the National Academy of Sciences.
+The study, using data obtained at three U.S. Department of Energy x-ray light sources including the Advanced Photon Source, was published in the Proceedings of the National Academy of Sciences of the United States of America.

 “We are excited that these new antibody structures reveal novel principles of antigen binding.
 Now we can redesign these antibodies and engineer their properties to make them more efficient,” said Tony Hunter, Renato Dulbecco Chair and American Cancer Society Professor at Salk and the paper’s senior author.
 “This work may also provide other scientists with phosphohistidine antibodies that better suit their research purposes.”